GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: Allow to edit Admin Only fields in the Edit Entry View

 = 1.9 on June 23 =
 * Added: Edit Entry now takes place in the Gravity Forms form layout, not in the previous layout.
 This means:
 	- Edit Entry now supports Conditional Fields!